open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/automatic/custom.md

 weight: 30
 ---

-The automatic instrumentation configures a tracerprovider and a meterprovider so that you can add your own manual instrumentation.
+The automatic instrumentation configures a `TracerProvider` and a `MeterProvider` so that you can add your own manual instrumentation.
 By using both automatic and manual instrumentation, you can better instrument the logic and functionality of your applications, clients, and frameworks.